Chemring says 2012 performance "extremely disappointing"

 However, since then the company's stock has slid 45 percent as investor faith was tested following two profit warnings and repeated extensions to the Carlyle merger deadline.

-The company last month replaced Chief Executive David Price with Mark Papworth, credited with leading a turnaround at oil industry services company John Wood Group Plc, indicating Chemring was preparing for life as an independent company.
+The company last month replaced Chief Executive David Price with Mark Papworth, credited with leading a turnaround at oil industry services company John Wood Group Plc (WG.L), indicating Chemring was preparing for life as an independent company.

 Carlyle eventually decided to walk away from buying the company after trying to reach a deal for nearly three months, saying the situation with Chemring had gone on long enough.